API has assembled informational primers to show the integral role the oil and natural gas industry plays in the American economy and quality of life.

 The oil and natural gas industry is massive because it has to be to effectively compete for global energy resources.
 The industry’s earnings make possible the huge investments necessary to help ensure America’s energy security.
 The earnings allow companies to reinvest in the facilities, infrastructure and new technologies that keep America going strong well into the future while generating returns that meet shareholder expectations.
 API has assembled this primer to help consumers and policymakers better understand how the earnings of the oil and natural gas industry compare with other industries, who benefits, and where the money is going.

 Read the articles online at http://www.whoownsbigoil.com

 Affordable and available energy benefits consumers and supports a wide range of jobs for everyday Americans.
-Given the reliance of the U.S. economy on energy, tax policy targeting one type of energy, especially increasing its overall tax burden, over another puts the government into the marketplace and creates negative impacts and other unintended effects.
+Given the reliance of the U.S. economy on energy, tax policy targeting one type of energy over another creates negative impacts and other unintended effects.

 Read the articles online at http://www.energyandtaxes.com

 As it did a quarter century ago, Alaska today offers the U.S. an opportunity to increase domestic oil supply.
 Harnessing that opportunity in the 1970s helped increase U.S. energy security.
 Today, given estimates that the world’s energy needs will keep rising well into the future, the value of Alaskan energy could be even greater than it was 25 years ago.
 Unfortunately, largely because of federal policies, this opportunity is not being seized, but squandered.

 API has assembled a primer to show the how the EPA’s current regulations are working and the United States is leading the world in reducing emissions.
 New standards could significantly damage the economy by imposing unachievable emission targets on almost every part of our country, including rural and undeveloped areas.